mjawwad19/MKS22X-FinalProject/README.md

     - Attempted to fix T spins (these were the only spins available in NES tetris, and even then super conservative) and failed :/
       - the closest attempt caused pieces to generate at origin (left hand corner) once there were boundary issues.
     - Added instructions for user at startup screens with a little bit of blinking
+      ```diff
+      + this does not exist in game, just a small touch.
+      ```
       - also cleaned up start up screen images/refined the text using text instead of the image, and added our names.
     - fixed a bug that caused pieces to rotate out of left bounds and reinstated upper bounds just in case.
 - Stuff not Happy about:
     - the keys are so awkward I keep hitting J and K for rotation instead of H and J,
     - spinning, even though it's uber rare to begin with in the actual game, would be nice to keep :/
+      - as of this point we have not found a way to allow T Spins to work properly and at all times, so
+      ```diff
+      - we will not be pursuing it at this stage
+      ```
+_____
+[Day 17] 6/3/19
+- Kevin:
+    - added instructions to README
+    - removed visual debug stuf
+    - in an effort to what we have determined to be a piece rotating last second when already locked, causing the overlap issue, added a delay to piece generation.
+    - Jawwad is preparing for EID
+_____
+[Day 18] 6/4/19 <<Finale... but also Eid>>
+- Kevin:
+    - driver mapper relationship once more because Jawwad is stuck with Eid festivities:
+      - added the option to go back in start up using the H key
+      - changed the continue key from mouseclicking to enter.
+- Jawwad:
+    - only was able to be up on for 30 minutes before getting back to work BUT
+      - fixed a bug that caused audio to act really weird (and creepy) if the player decided to go back to previous screen after pressing J.
+         - coincidentally, clicking J in an area it wasn't supposed to be called could sometimes change the color of the "Press ENTER to Continue" message.
+    - updated README with DevLogs + instructions, color coding certain parts of NES tetris that were removed/added in devLog
 _____